7Muhammad/re-gen-ir/README.md

-# Reverse-Engineering the Retrieval Process in GenIR Models (Fork)
+# Reverse-Engineering the Retrieval Process in GenIR Models

 This repository is a fork of the original project "Reverse-Engineering the Retrieval Process in GenIR Models" with our own modifications and contributions.